onecrayon/cookiecutter-musketeers-python-api/README.md

 * Make

 After installing the dependencies above, simply run `make` from the root directory!
-Once the Docker container is built, you will be able to go through the standard Cookiecutter command line interface to create your project.
+Once the Docker container is built, you will be able to proceed through the standard Cookiecutter command line interface to create your project.
 You can then move your newly created project folder out of this project's root directory, and you'll be good to go!